Various questions about using e-mail, including POP3, IMAP, webmail and filtering questions.

 You can also try the same operation from a different computer or network; if it works from there but not from your own computer then the problem is somewhere at your end and you should ask a technically knowledgeable person for help.

 Alternatively you can use SFTP instead of FTP – your FTP program may have an option for this.
 SFTP is much more firewall-friendly than FTP.
+If you only have an Internet connection which uses carrier-grade NAT then this is your only option.

 The CuteFTP “wizard” does not always set up the settings correctly.
 To connect to Simba Hosting with CuteFTP, you should do this: